Optimized Power Control for Multi-User Integrated Sensing and Edge AI: Metrics

 \subsection{Computation-Optimal Proxy}

 The computation-optimal proxy is built upon the concept of the \emph{classification margin} $\gamma$ \cite{sokolic2017robust,liu2023over}, which establishes a bridge between the classification accuracy and the AirComp errors \eqref{Eq:AirComp_statistical_error} \footnote{The classification margin is an intrinsic property of a classifier, representing an inherent separation in the feature space.}.
+An illustrative example of classification margin is given in Fig.~\ref{2Fig2_geometric}.

 \begin{theorem}[\cite{sokolic2017robust,liu2023over}] The classification accuracy at the AP is lower bounded as

 where $A_0$ denotes the inference performance of the classification model $g(\cdot)$ under noise-free transmission and (a) follows the Markov’s inequality. \end{theorem} Theorem~\ref{theorem:computation_optimal} implies that a sufficient condition for correct classification is that the statistical error introduced by AirComp must be sufficiently small.
 Since $\gamma$ is fixed for a given classification model, minimizing the computation MSE in \eqref{Eq:AirComp_statistical_error} contributes to improved classification accuracy.